-Cambridge Gage is a classic English green gage, with a high quality gage-like flavour.
-It is a close substitute for the traditional Old Green Gage, but slightly more vigorous and easier to grow.
+Cambridge Gage is a classic English green gage, with a high quality gage-like flavor.
+It is a close substitute for the traditional Old Green Gage, but easier to grow.

 Cambridge Gage ripens towards the end of August, and is equally good as a fresh dessert plum or for culinary purposes.

-Please fill in the details below and we will let you know when Cambridge Gage plum trees are back in stock.
+Fill in the form below and we will notify you when Cambridge Gage plum trees is back in stock.

 Cambridge Gage is very similar to Old Green Gage in most respects but is generally found to be a more reliable cropper with consistent crops from year to year.

 As with most green gages it prefers a dry climate and does best when planted in a sunny aspect.